-Cetaceans - Effects on cetaceans are generally expected to be restricted to avoidance of an area around the seismic survey and short-term changes in behavior, falling within the MMPA definition of "Level B harassment".
+Cetaceans-Effects on cetaceans are generally expected to be restricted to avoidance of an area around the seismic survey and short-term changes in behavior, falling within the MMPA definition of "Level B harassment".

-Using the 160 dB criterion, the average estimates of the numbers of individual cetaceans exposed to sounds ≥160 dB re 1 μPa (rms) represent varying proportions of the populations of each species in the Beaufort Sea and adjacent waters.
-For species listed as "Endangered" under the ESA, the estimates include approximately 158 bowheads.
-This number is approximately 1.11% of the Bering-Chukchi-Beaufort population of >14,247 assuming 3.4% annual population growth from the 2001 estimate of >10,545 animals (Zeh and Punt 2005).
-For other cetaceans that might occur in the vicinity of the marine seismic survey in the Chukchi Sea, they also represent a very small proportion of their respective populations.
-The average estimates of the number of belugas, killer whales, harbor porpoises, gray whales, fin whales, humpback whales, and minke whales that might be exposed to ≥160 dB re 1 μPa (rms) are 183, 2, 21, 144, 2, 2, and 2.
-These numbers represent 4.95%, 0.62%,

-0.04%, 0.81%, 0.03%, 0.21%, and 0.19% of these species of their respective populations in the proposed action area.
+Using the 160 dB criterion, the average estimates of the numbers of individual cetaceans exposed to sounds < 160 dB{rms} re 1 μPa represent varying proportions of the populations of each species in the Beaufort Sea and adjacent waters.
+For species listed as "Endangered" under the ESA, the estimates include approximately 26 bowheads.
+This number is approximately 0.18% of the Bering-Chukchi-Beaufort population of > 14,247 assuming 3.4% annual population growth from the 2001 estimate of > 10.545 animals (Zeh and Punt 2005).
+For other cetaceans that might occur in the vicinity of the shallow hazards survey in the Chukchi Sea, they also represent a very small proportion of their respective populations.
+The average estimates of the number of belugas, killer whales, harbor porpoises, gray whales, humpback whales, fin whales, and minke whales that might be exposed to <160 dB and 120 dB re 1 μPa are 4, 5, 2, 44, 5, 5, and 5.
+These numbers represent 0.11%, 1.59%, 0.004%, 0.25%, 0.53%, 0.09%, and 0.50% of these species of their respective populations in the proposed action area.
+No population estimates of narwhal are available in U.S. waters due to its extralimital distribution here.
+The world population of narwhal is estimated at 75,000 (Laidre et al. 2008), and most of them are concentrated in the fjords and inlets of Northern Canada and western Greenland.
+The estimated take of 5 narwhals represents approximately 0.01% of its population.

-Seals - A few seal species are likely to be encountered in the study area, but ringed seal is by far the most abundant in this area.
-The average estimates of the numbers of individuals exposed to sounds at received levels $\geq\!160$ dB re 1 $\mu\text{Pa}$ (rms) during the proposed seismic survey are as follows: ringed seals (6,487), bearded seals (215), spotted seals (129), and ribbon seals (6).
-These numbers represent 2.81%, 0.09%, 0.22%, and 0.01% of Alaska stocks of ringed, bearded, spotted, and ribbon seals.
+Seals-A few seal species are likely to be encountered in the study area, but ringed seal is by far the most abundant in this area.
+The average estimates of the numbers of individuals exposed to sounds at received levels <160 dB{rms} re 1 μ Pa during the proposed shallow hazards survey are as follows: ringed seals (803), bearded seals (28), spotted seals (17), and ribbon seals (2).
+These numbers represent 0.35%, 0.01%, 0.03%, and 0.002% of Alaska stocks of ringed, bearded, spotted, and ribbon seals, respectively.

-Negligible Impact and Small Numbers Analysis and Preliminary Determination

-NMFS has defined "negligible impact" in 50 CFR 216.103 as "...an impact resulting from the specified activity that cannot be reasonably expected to, and is not reasonably likely to, adversely affect the species or stock through effects on annual rates of recruitment or survival."
-In making a negligible impact determination, NMFS considers a variety of factors, including but not limited to: (1) the number of anticipated mortalities; (2) the number and nature of anticipated injuries; (3) the number, nature, intensity, and duration of Level

-B harassment; and (4) the context in which the takes occur.
+Negligible Impact and Small Numbers Analysis and Preliminary Determination resulting from the specified activity that cannot be reasonably expected to, and is not reasonably likely to, adversely affect the species or stock through effects on annual rates of recruitment or survival."
+In making a negligible impact determination, NMFS considers a variety of factors, including but not limited to: (1) The number of anticipated mortalities; (2) the number and nature of anticipated injuries; (3) the number, nature, intensity, and duration of Level B harassment; and (4) the context in which the takes occur.